artoonie/rcvis/README.md

 ```

 ## Test Data
-Test data with election results can be found in the `testData` directory.
+Test data with election  can be found in the `testData` directory.

 ## REST API
 The primary API documentation is in the form of [example code](visualizer/tests/testRestApiExampleCode.py), which is documented line-by-line.